o-ran-sc/nonrtric-plt-ranpm/influxlogger/docs/overview.rst

 ************

-The task of the Influx Logger is to receive PM Measurement reports from a Kafka topic and to store the mesurement in an Influx time serier database.
+The task of the Influx Logger is to receive PM Measurement reports from a Kafka topic and to store the measurements in an Influx time series database.

 .. image:: ./Architecture.png